Haqquee/Persona-UnrealEngine/README.md

 # Persona-UnrealEngine

+## Generative AI Agents Developer Contest by NVIDIA and LangChain
+This project was initially developed for the Generative AI Agents Developer Contest by NVIDIA and LangChain.
+It received an honorable mention and was among the top 10 projects for the competition; [list of all the winners](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).

 ## Introduction
 **Persona** is a project developed with the aim to integrate Large-Language-Models and Unreal Engine, to power dynamic and immersive dialogues for characters in video games, without the need to create complex dialogue trees.
 At its core, Persona is an Unreal Engine component that can be attached to any actor within the game world.
 The component can then communicate with an LLM that is optimized and accelerated by NVIDIA and customized using the LangChain Framework.